 Em has operated in extreme environments the world over; from the sea ice of the high Arctic and high altitude mountains, to the African bush and desert tundra.
 In these environments, her leadership challenges have also been varied; from training potential polar explorers to youth leadership expeditions.
 Her wide experience is exhibited through her strong chameleon leadership style, adapting herself to any given situation with effective listening, empathising and decision making.
 Em also holds her International Mountain Leader Award.

-Graeme gave up the corporate world 6 years ago to work full time in the outdoor industry – and loves it.
+Graeme gave up the corporate world a number of years ago to work full time in the outdoor industry – and loves it.
 As an ex elite racing cyclist he has always been passionate about the outdoors and now, as a qualified ML, gets great satisfaction supporting the DofE and from leading young people in the outdoors, developing their skills and competencies within the DofE framework.
 When not working on DofE, Graeme also spend much of his time taking charity expeditions both trekking and biking in and around the UK, Europe and beyond!

 As a qualified mountain leader, cycle leader and expedition leader, Ian has been privileged to lead and support many inspirational people on charity challenge events and expeditions in the UK and abroad.
 Some of his highlights include leading trekking groups in Nepal and on Kilimanjaro as well as experiencing and learning from remote communities in Ecuador and the Indian Himalaya during school expeditions.
 Most recently he has become a keen cyclist, leading and managing events in the UK and Europe.
 As a Duke of Edinburgh’s Award trainer and assessor Ian’s focus is on encouraging and challenging students to stretch their comfort zones and he enjoys seeing students reflect on their achievements and realise what they’re capable of.